ChamiLamelas/Wordle_Solver/README.md

 ### Effects of Word Popularity

 For ranking based on the frequency of contained letters, the effect of word popularity should be incorporated after getting around 4 characters right but doing so earlier also performs well.
 For the other four ranking schemes, the effect of word popularity being incorporated throughout the guessing process (despite having such a large weighting on the computed ranks) performs the best.
 For all 5 ranking schemes, incorporating word popularity in anyway yields an improvement.

+The dictionary also has a large impact, as seen when using the evaluation set as the dictionary, the performance of the rankers greatly improve.
+To see all experimental results, see [medium_wordle_words_todate-output_all.txt](data/medium_wordle_words_todate-output_all.txt).

 ## Further Development